grsmith35/inkedout/README.md

 # Be Better Budgeter

 ## Description
-This project started out of a converation with my wife where we talked about how we could be more on top of our finances, and after looking at other options out there they were a bit daunting.
-So whats less daunting then setting up an app, writing your own!
-I started on the endevor and kept adding more as it evolved.
+This project started out of a conversation with my wife where we talked about how we could be more on top of our finances, and after looking at other options out there they were a bit daunting.
+So what's less daunting then setting up an app, writing your own!
+I started on the endeavor and kept adding more as it evolved.
 I just wanted a way we could have a quick look at our budgets and our spend each week.
-Then we added more options, you can see a two week period and a month period.
+Then we added more options, you can see a two-week period and a month period.
 Then we wanted to add in transaction tracking.
-Lastly, We decided to add shopping list functionality.
+Lastly, we decided to add shopping list functionality.

 ## Technologies
 This app is currently using [Render](https://render.com/) to host the front end and server, and uses [Mongo DB Atlas](https://www.mongodb.com/) to host the database.